 Since the Museum’s inception, MNA scientists have collected objects and specimens from federal lands on the Colorado Plateau.
 They have studied and housed these items at MNA.
 Some of the lands from which the collections originate include national parks.
 Dr. Harold S. Colton, one of MNA’s founders, was instrumental in recommending to Congress that Wupatki and Sunset Crater Volcano be set aside as national monuments.
-He also oversaw the excavation of major southwestern archeological sites in the 1930s such as Wupatki Pueblo and Keet Seel Pueblo at Wupatki National Monument and Navajo National Monument respectively.
+He also oversaw the excavation of major southwestern archaeological sites in the 1930s such as Wupatki Pueblo and Keet Seel Pueblo at Wupatki National Monument and Navajo National Monument respectively.
 The history of the national parks in northern Arizona and the Museum of Northern Arizona are inextricably interrelated.

 To learn more about the Flagstaff Area National Monuments, please visit the following websites:

 The CPCESU is a cooperative network, transcending political and institutional boundaries, which creates innovative opportunities for research, education, and technical assistance in support of the management and stewardship by partner agencies of the Colorado Plateau’s natural, cultural, and social resources.

 Nuestras Raices promotes Hispanic culture and history through events, gatherings, performances, and visual arts.
 Since 2003 MNA has partnered with Nuestras Raices each October to present Celebraciones de la Gente, a Day of the Dead / Día de los Muertos celebration featuring family altars / ofrendas placed around the historic Jaime Major Golightly Courtyard, dance and music performances, talks, sugar skull decorating, and more.